 | Civil union | Civil Union Act 17 of 2006 | Same-sex or opposite-sex couples choosing this framework |

-What is civil marriage and who can enter into one?
+What is the civil marriage meaning and who can enter into one?

 If you want a plain-language overview of what civil marriage means in general, Wikipedia’s page on civil marriage is a useful starting point.